Mon - Thur 7.30-15.30 Fri 7.30-14.00

 A fast method for measure coating thickness is a system using eddy currents.
 The process can be extremely quick and accurate to ±1 um.

+Using a gauge and flying probe for the measurement the system is extremely easy to use.
 The process works by placing the test probe head flat on the surface of the conformal coating and the measurement is almost instantaneous.
 The system provides an immediate repeatable result for thickness measurement of conformal coating.

 Using a test probe system like the Positector 6000 can quickly give you conformal coating thickness measurements without damaging the circuit board.